-Collective agreements apply to many employment relationships – especially in the public sector and the construction industry.
-It is not uncommon for the question to arise: is my classification correct?
+Collective agreements apply to many employment relationships – especially in the public sector (TVöD und TV-L) and the construction industry.
+It is not uncommon for the question to arise: is my pay-scale grouping correct?

 Does a collective agreement apply?